FIRST SUNDAY IN LENT

 [As the first-fruit offerings of all that we are and have are gathered, The Lord’s Table is prepared to celebrate “The Feast that knows no end” instituted by Christ our Lord for the strengthening of our faith and the assurance of our forgiveness.]

 Gracious God, you provide us with every gift of creation, and you quench our thirst with living water.
 Receive these tokens of your goodness to us.
 May our lives be bread for the hungry and streams in the wilderness, signs of the abundance of your love and grace in Jesus Christ our Lord.
 Amen

 And also, with you.

 Lift up your hearts.

 Let us give thanks to the Lord our God.

 It is right to give him thanks and praise.

-Holy God, our living Water and our merciful Guide,
+Holy God, our living water and merciful Guide,

 we bless and magnify you.